The Great Gama: First encounter with Raheem Bakhsh Sultaniwala

 In 1895, at the age of 17, Gama challenged the then Rustam-e-Hind, middle-aged Raheem Bakhsh Sultani Wala, another ethnic Kashmiri wrestler from Gujranwala.
 At about 7 ft tall, with a very impressive win–loss record, Raheem was expected to easily defeat the 5 ft 7 in Gama.
 Raheem's only drawback was his age as he was much older than Gama, and near the end of his career.
 The bout continued for hours and eventually ended in a draw.
 The contest with Raheem was the turning point in Gama's career.
 After that, he was looked upon as the next contender for the title of Rustam-e-Hind or the Indian Wrestling Championship.
 In the first bout Gama remained defensive, but in the second bout he went on the offensive.
 Despite severe bleeding from his nose and ears, he managed to deal a great deal of damage to Raheem Bakhsh.

 By 1910, Gama had defeated all the prominent Indian wrestlers who faced him except the champion, Raheem Bakhsh Sultani Wala.
 At this time, he focused his attention on the rest of the world.
-Accompanied by his younger brother Imam Bakhsh, Gama sailed to England to compete with the Western wrestlers but could not gain instant entry, because of his lower height.
+Accompanied by his younger brother Imam Baksh Pahalwan, Gama sailed to England to compete with the Western wrestlers but could not gain instant entry, because of his lower height.

 Tournament in London

-In London, Gama issued a challenge that he could throw any three wrestlers of any weight class in thirty minutes.
-This announcement however was seen as a bluff by the wrestlers and their wrestling promoter R. B. Benjamin.
-For a long time, no one came forward to accept the challenge.
-To break the ice, Gama presented another challenge to specific heavy weight wrestlers.
-He challenged Stanislaus Zbyszko and Frank Gotch, that he would either beat them or pay them the prize money and go home.
-The first professional wrestler to take his challenge was the American Benjamin Roller.
-In the bout, Gama pinned Roller in 1 minute 40 seconds the first time, and in 9 minutes 10 seconds the other.
-On the second day, he defeated 12 wrestlers and thus gained entry to the official tournament.